vineetp6/trackexpenses/README.md

 - Navigate to the "Categories" tab to manage your expense categories and budgets.
 - Set monthly budgets for each category by clicking on the category and entering the desired amount.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License